cafeway/Restify-Laravel-Api/README.md

 ## Getting started

-To run and consume the restful api locally clone the following repository https://github.com/cafeway/Restify-Laravel-Api
+1. clone the following repository https://github.com/cafeway/Restify-Laravel-Api

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.